aetperf/aetperf.github.io/_posts/2022-11-04-Forward-and-reverse-stars-in-Cython.md

 ## Conclusion

-Forward and reverse star seems to be the most efficient approach in case where:
+Forward and reverse star appear to be the most efficient approach in case where:
 - we do not want to edit the network topology
 - the networks are relatively small, as compared to some social networks for example, and sparse